Skip to product information

 1994 (1994)

-・Certified as a regular member of the Japan Crafts Association
+・Certified as a full member of the Japan Kogei Association

-・Solo exhibition at Gallery Kiyomizu, Matsuyama (will continue to be held in the future)
+・Solo exhibition at Gallery Kiyomizu, Matsuyama (continues to be held)

-・Received the Encouragement Award at the Saga Daikakuji Flower Ceramics Exhibition
+・Received an encouragement award at the Saga Daikakuji Temple Flower Ceramics Exhibition

 1995 (1995)

-・Solo exhibition at Daimaru, Kyoto (still held afterwards)
+・Solo exhibition at Daimaru, Kyoto (continues to be held)

 ・Solo exhibition at Hankyu Kobe (continues to be held)